lwazevedo/authappexample/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project contaisn four examples of login with react and react-router.
+This project contains four examples of login with react and react-router.
 The master version is using the fourth example as default, in this example i work with the react hooks.

 To check other examples, acess the sample branchs.